raptor-group/keycloak-login-recaptcha/README.md

 you should past it inside your login `<form></form>` in your login template (`login.ftl`)

 And finally you should enable external origin `https://google.com` like the way in keycloaks'  [Recaptcha Documentation](https://www.keycloak.org/docs/latest/server_admin/index.html#_recaptcha) mentioned.

+# Thanks

+Thanks to @jabolina for fix of unsuccessful login problem.